Global control aspects for long waves in nonlinear dispersive media: Spectral problem

-This section is devoted to studying the spectral properties of the linear system associated to \eqref{openloopsystem_int}.
-Precisely, we will present the Ingham type theorem, spectral analysis and well-posedness results that will guarantee the exact controllability for this system.
+In this section we study the spectral properties of the linear system associated to \eqref{openloopsystem_int}.
+Precisely, using Ingham's type theorem, we prove that the exact controllability for \eqref{systema}-\eqref{nonlinearitya} holds.
+Consider the following operator